A Complete Guide To Par Rates

 Note that as part of any mortgage loan agreement, you must agree to a par rate.

-It’s essential to be aware that as a general rule, FHA, VA and conventional loans come with more favorable par rates than loans made on second homes and investment properties.
+It’s essential to be aware that as a general rule, Federal Housing Administration (FHA), Department of Veterans Affairs (VA) and conventional loans come with more favorable par rates than loans made on second homes and investment properties.
 Loans for single-family homes may also come with a lower par rate attached than those keyed to apartments, condominiums and other multifamily residences.
 Shorter-term loans also typically come with lower interest rates attached than longer-term loan products.

 How Do Mortgage Lenders Use Par Rates?